ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 threshold: 0.5
 ```

-### Binary Features Measures
+### Binary Features metrics

-The only measures that are calculated every epoch and are available for binary features are the `accuracy` and the `loss` itself.
+The only metrics that are calculated every epoch and are available for binary features are the `accuracy` and the `loss` itself.
-You can set either of them as `validation_measure` in the `training` section of the model definition if you set the `validation_field` to be the name of a binary feature.
+You can set either of them as `validation_metric` in the `training` section of the model definition if you set the `validation_field` to be the name of a binary feature.

 Numerical Features
 ------------------